 The biographies for our Westford Revolutionary War Soldiers and civilian casualties buried in Westlawn Cemetery have been taken from several sources including Westford1775.org, Massachusetts Soldiers and Sailors of the Revolutionary War (MSSRW) which is a compilation of service records for all Massachusetts men who are documented to have performed war service between 1775 and 1783, The History of Westford by Rev. Edwin Hodgman and other online sources.

-Primary Researcher for this project: Judy Cataldo, Board Member, Westford Historical Society
+Primary Researcher: Judy Cataldo, Board Member, Westford Historical Society

-Consulting: Dan P. Lacroix, Vice President, Westford Historical Society and Linda Greene Director, Westford Museum
+Consulting: Dan P. Lacroix, Former President, Westford Historical Society and Linda Greene Director, Westford Museum

 Follow link to the Town of Westford Cemetery Department Westlawn Cemetery website